Ddystopia/rfcs/text/0000-forget-marker-trait.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 All types were assumed to be `!Forget` in Rust's early days, and then it was changed in hurry.
-They flow naturally out of Rust's type system, do not clash with any preexisting concepts that do not directly involve forgetting and are very pleasant and intuitive to use, modulo migration.
-With the `Future` trait it became apparent that language directly lacks this feature, it is very simple and non-disturbing, so it's hard to find something that would fit that purpose better.
+They flow naturally out of Rust's type system, do not clash with any preexisting concepts that do not directly involve forgetting and are used pleasantly and intuitively, modulo migration.
+With the `async` built around `Future` trait it became apparent that language directly lacks this feature.
+Being simple and non-disturbing, it's hard to find something that would fit that purpose better.

 We can do nothing, but use cases just keep piling up.